 Why Do I Need A Lawyer for My Uncontested Divorce?

-I frequently provide a free thirty minute consultation to individuals who are contemplating getting a divorce in Mesa AZ.
-Many of my consultations involve individuals who believe their spouse will agree on everthing and that the divorce will be uncontested.
+I frequently provide a thirty-minute consultation to individuals who are contemplating getting a divorce in Mesa AZ.
+Many of my consultations involve individuals who believe their spouse will agree on everything and that the divorce will be uncontested.
 Most people who think their case will be uncontested usually ask the question “do I even need a lawyer for this divorce?”

 A more typical scenario is a case where the parties have been married five years or more, have one or more minor children and have purchased a house and/or have some substantial debts or assets that need to be divided.
 These types of cases include a number of potentially complicated legal issues that require a family lawyer’s expertise to properly navigate.
-Regardless of whether your divorce is contested or uncontested, you should always have an criminal defense attorney mesa az when dealing when your case involves the typical scenario described above and especially when the case involves minor children.
+Regardless of whether your divorce is contested divorce in Arizona or an uncontested divorce in Arizona, you should always have a criminal defense attorney mesa az when dealing when your case involves the typical scenario described above and especially when the case involves minor children.

 An uncontested divorce is one where you and your spouse have reached an agreement on all of the issues in the case and you submit a Consent Decree (settlement agreement) to the judge to sign.
 This is the preferable way to resolve any divorce case.
 An uncontested divorce can be finalized in a matter of a couple of months and both parties get to have a say in the outcome of the divorce instead of letting a judge decide for them.
 However, even if you and your soon-to-be ex-spouse agree on every issue in your case you should still involve a lawyer for a few reasons.